Back in the 20th century, marketing aspired to build champion brands

 very little content and receive more or less the same feedback.

-have many causes, making it inherently harder to interpret than feedback.
+causes, making it inherently harder to interpret than feedback.

 This lack of feedback is one of the primary reasons why marketing has become widgetry.